palewire/django-postgres-copy/docs/index.rst

 `The people <http://www.californiacivicdata.org/about/>`_ who made this library are data journalists.
 We are often downloading, cleaning and analyzing new data.

 That means we write a load of loaders.
-You can usually do this by looping through each row and saving it to the database using the Django's ORM `create method <https://docs.djangoproject.com/en/1.10/ref/models/querysets/#django.db.models.query.QuerySet.create>`_.
+In the past we did this by looping through each row and saving it to the database using the Django's ORM `create method <https://docs.djangoproject.com/en/dev/ref/models/querysets/#django.db.models.query.QuerySet.create>`_.

 .. code-block:: python